The Board

 Manager CounterpartCindy Van Rooy

 Manager CounterpartCindy joined Women’s Health Victoria in 2022 and oversees our Counterpart service.
-She has over 18 years of experience delivering programs and services in the not-for-profit health sector, including advocacy, psychosocial and financial support, peer support and information services.
+She has more than 18 years of experience delivering programs and services in the not-for-profit health sector, including advocacy, psychosocial and financial support, peer support and information services.
 Cindy is committed to delivering effective services and programs in the health and community services sector to improve the health and wellbeing of individuals and communities.

 Our Board members, staff and volunteers work to a values-based code of conduct